-Start your weekend off on a relaxing note with this indulgent Brioche French toast.
-This may not be the most ideal breakfast for weight watchers, but it will certainly amp up your energy for the day ahead!
+Start your weekend off on a relaxing note with this indulgent brioche French toast.

-So, if you’re up for a hearty breakfast you won’t soon forget, go ahead, give this recipe for Brioche French toast a try.
+Ready to elevate this classic?
+Give this recipe for brioche French toast a try.
 I promise you won’t regret it!

 Why Use Brioche Bread For Your French Toast?